 Need ideas for helping students identify and develop their competencies?
-Have your middle school and high school students take the Student Leadership Competencies Inventory to self-assess their competency proficiency.
+Have your middle school and high school students take the youth version of the Student Leadership Competencies Inventory to self-assess their competency proficiency.
 From there, students can create professional development plans related to develop the competencies they may not be as proficient in.
 Use the self-evaluation and observer evaluation from the Student Leadership Competencies 360 Evaluation to provide them insight on their leadership development.

 Assess Leadership Development in Your Courses

 By aligning your courses with leadership competencies, you can know what students should be developing as a result of enrollment and easily assess their leadership learning.
 Adding SLC Self-Evaluation Measurements to existing evaluations for middle and high school students can provide consistency in measurement and the ability to compare data across lessons, courses, and programs.